OSGeo/gdal/gdal/doc/source/drivers/raster/l1b.rst

 Another approach to rectification is manual selection of the GCPs using external source of georeference information.

-Before GDAL 1.10.2, a maximum of 11 x 20 GCPs were reported.
-This might be unsuitable for correct warping.
-Starting with GDAL 1.10.2, a much higher density will be reported, unless the L1B_HIGH_GCP_DENSITY configuration option is set to NO.
+A high density of GCPs will be reported, unless the L1B_HIGH_GCP_DENSITY configuration option is set to NO.

 Precision of the GCPs determination depends from the satellite type.
 In